 UNIX is a trademarked term.
 It is always uppercase.

-Do not use it as a generic term, for example, "If you are using UNIX..."
+Do not use it as a generic term as in "If you are using UNIX..."

 Do not use it in connection with products, unless the product is licensed to use the mark.